facebookresearch/AnimatedDrawings/README.md

 [www.sketch.metademolab.com](https://sketch.metademolab.com/)

 ## Citation
+ <i>The accompanying paper has been accepted to Transactions on Graphics and will be presented at SIGGRAPH 2023.
+Official citation will be added later, but for now you can access the paper on arxiv: [A Method for Animating Children's Drawings of The Human Figure](https://arxiv.org/abs/2303.12741) </i>

 If you find this repo helpful in your own work, please consider citing the accompanying paper:

 (citation information to be added later)